itsmoosh/g3m3/readme_input.md

+﻿NOTES:
-﻿NOTE: many of these pre-date me (MAT), and I never updated the var names - confusion expected
+	@ Many of these pre-date me (MAT), and I never updated the var names - confusion expected
+	@ Some variable names have been changed.
+Previous names are indicated in [square brackets.]
+(MJS)

 $ option
 tmax - duration in units of t_equiv of physical time for single call to executable